faisworld/fais-web/.github/instructions/copilot.md

 - **Continuous Integration**: Use GitHub Actions for CI/CD pipelines to automate testing and deployment processes.
 - **Documentation**: Maintain clear and concise documentation for all components and functions, including usage examples.
 - **Community Standards**: Follow community standards and best practices for open-source contributions, including clear issue reporting and pull request guidelines.
+- **Conflict Resolution**: Before implementing new features, always check for and resolve conflicts with existing code, removing obsolete implementations that may interfere.

 ## Additional Notes